Australia shares likely to open unchanged, NZ rises

 27 Aug 2021

-The local share price index futures rose 0.1pc, a 75.2-point discount to the underlying S&P/ASX 200 index close.
+The local share price index futures rose 0.1%, a 75.2-point discount to the underlying S&P/ASX 200 index close.

 IGCEP: Long-term expansion plan approved by CCoE